-7.5 WASTE
+7.5 Waste

-In recognition of the fact that the earth's resources are finite, every step possible will be taken to minimise waste through reduction, re-use, recycling or other techniques (refer to section 5.0 for further information).
+In recognition of the fact that the earth's resources are finite, every step possible will be taken to prevent waste being generated.
+Where this is not achievable, every step possible will be taken to minimise waste through reduction, re-use, recycling or other techniques.

-7.6 ENERGY CONSUMPTION
+7.6 Energy Consumption

+Energy Management Plans will be implemented at all project offices to maximise energy efficiency.
 Energy consumption shall be monitored both during our construction activities and at fixed offices / depots where procured by VolkerHighways, with a view to seeking opportunities for reduction wherever practical.
 Wherever possible, we will select fixed offices, and seek to establish site offices, with energy saving measures / technology.
+Where VolkerHighways is responsible for purchasing its energy (electric or gas) in leased premised we will procure 100% renewable energy tariffs through our energy provider.

-Due to the harmful emissions associated with the use of diesel powered vehicles, the company encourages the use of cleaner and more energy efficient fuels.
-Consideration should also be given to the use of alternatively fuelled (i.e. hybrid / electric) vehicles.
+Due to the harmful emissions associated with the use of diesel-powered vehicles, the company encourages the use of cleaner and more energy efficient fuels.
+Consideration should also be given to the use of alternatively fuelled (i.e. hybrid / electric, hydrogen, HVO, synthetic and other bio fuels) vehicles.
 Vehicles operated by the company shall also be serviced in accordance with the manufacturer's details to maintain efficiency and minimise pollution.

 Inductions will include, where practical and relevant, advice on reduction of energy consumption.

-The company is committed to the reduction in energy consumption and pollution and will do so where relevant and practical to do so.
+The company is committed to the reduction in energy consumption and pollution and will do so where relevant and practical as per our pledge under Pillar 2 of People - Planet - Purpose.
+Reduction in energy consumption is important in reducing our overall carbon footprint.

-7.7 CARBON FOOTPRINT
+7.7 Carbon Reduction Strategy

+Our pledge under Pillar 2 of People - Planet - Purpose shows our commitment to lowering our carbon footprint, as demonstrated in the VolkerHighways Carbon Reduction Strategy and our 2050 Net Zero commitment.
 Our carbon footprint will be measured on an annual basis.
-Relevant reports will be issued in accordance with recognised emission reporting protocols, and where necessary be validated by a third party.
+Relevant reports will be issued in accordance with recognised emission reporting protocols and where necessary be validated by a third party.
 Where possible, and when requested, the company will disclose our carbon footprint data in accordance with standard Carbon Disclosure protocols.
+Progress towards reducing our carbon footprint will be communicated to all employees and any feedback from the business will be used to further improve our footprint.

-7.8 WATER CONSUMPTION
+7.8 Water Consumption

+Water Consumption Management Plans will be implemented at all project offices to maximise water use efficiency.
 Water consumption shall be monitored both during our construction activities and at fixed offices where water is procured by VolkerHighways, with a view to seeking opportunities for reduction wherever practical.
 Appropriate water saving measures and devices will be made available where practical to do so.
 The company is committed to the reduction in water consumption and will do so where relevant and practical.